 2037 NW 1st Pl, Miami, FL 33127

-Start with basic online advertising and the websites capable of showing apartments condos or houses available in the Miami area. beycome is a website that facilitates real estate transactions between buyers and sellers for a low-cost flat fee.
+Start with basic online advertising and the websites capable of showing apartments, condos or homes available in the Miami area. beycome is a website that facilitates real estate transactions between buyers and sellers for a low-cost flat fee.
 Craigslist Miami is a widely used website that provides advertising space and marketing help.

 Classic methods of advertising are also available and allow you to look into local marketing.
-Physical ads like flyers and yard signs are an easy way to see any local homes for sale.
-An open house is also a good way to check out homes directly.
+Physical ads like flyers and yard signs are an easy way to see any local houses for sale.
+An open house is also a good way to check out properties directly.
 Newspapers provide ad space for local real estate

 Diario Las Américas